 Is Colored Slip the Same As Underglaze?

-But is colored Slip the same as Underglaze?
-They are very similar in that both of them are a liquid clay mixture with added colorants like mason stains.
-The critical difference is the amount of clay and colorant and frit (Frit is silica and flux).
+But is a colored slip the same as Underglaze?
+They are very similar in that both are liquid clay mixtures with added colorants like mason stains.
+The critical difference is the amount of clay, colorant, and frit (Frit is silica and flux).
 Colored slips contain higher clay content and no frit.
 Underglazes contain less clay content and a small amount of frit.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.